What this document is for

 - Fostering agencies - Regulation 26(1A) gives the fostering service undertaking the current assessment the power to request access to records about the applicant held by the fostering service or adoption agency which granted the approval (provided that the applicant consents)

-Your personal information can also be given to a third party contracted by the County Council to provide a service to the County Council or directly to you.
+Your personal information may also be shared with third parties contracted by the County Council to provide a service to the County Council or directly to you.
 For example, contractors providing information technology to the County Council.
-These service providers are known as data processors and have a legal obligation under GDPR and to the County Council to look after your personal information and only use it for providing that service.
+These service providers are known as data processors and have a legal obligation under UK GDPR and to the County Council to look after your personal information and only use it for providing that service.

 How long does the County Council keep your information?